codacy/docs/docs/organizations/managing-repositories.md

 -   Complexity metric
 -   Duplication metric
 -   Coverage metric
--   Date of the last commit
+-   Date of the last pushed commit or change to the repository itself

 The list also displays error messages and troubleshooting guidance for repositories that have an issue, such as when there are no committers added to the organization or when Codacy stopped having access to the repository.